Rigorous computation of expansion in one-dimensional dynamics: Technical remarks

-Whenever multiple threads were used in our computations, we report the sum of CPU time used by each thread, which corresponds to running the computations in a single thread.
-The computations were completed on a modern PC with a 12\textsuperscript{th}{} or 13\textsuperscript{th}{} Generation Intel\textsuperscript{\textregistered}{} Core\texttrademark{} i7 processor.
-Note that since computers nowadays adjust the CPU clock dynamically depending on load and temperature, the computation times provided should be treated as approximate.
+Whenever multiple processes are used in our computations, we report the sum of CPU time used by each process, which corresponds to running the computations as a single process.
+The computations were completed on a PC with a 12\textsuperscript{th}{} or 13\textsuperscript{th}{} Generation Intel\textsuperscript{\textregistered}{} Core\texttrademark{} i7 processor.
+Note that since computers adjust the CPU clock dynamically depending on load and temperature, the computation times provided should be treated as approximate.